Lupin3000/Raspberry-PI-Tutorials/DNSRedirection/readme.md

 ## Objective

-The aim of this tutorial is to setup quickly a simple DNS redirection.
+The aim of this tutorial is to set up quickly a simple DNS redirection.

 ## Install needed and/or optional packages